-We will first hot smoke the beef brisket FIRST, and finished via sous vide.
+In this case, we will hot smoke the beef brisket FIRST and then finish utilizing sous vide.

 Hot smoke the brisket @225F/107C until it achieves 135F/57C internal.

 The process usually takes 3 hours or thereabouts.
-Monitor the internal temperature frequently after it achieves 120F to avoid exceeding your target.
+Monitor the internal temperature frequently after it achieves 120F/49C to avoid exceeding your target.

 Once we achieve our target temperature, we pull the brisket and bag it.
 There is no debate about whether to use Ziploc bags, FoodSaver devices or a Chamber Vacuum.
 Why not?
 Because it does not matter.
 We only seal one end of the bag.

-A whole brisket will not fit into most chamber vacuum machines.
-Channel vacuums’ heating strips are not long enough to seal a bag big enough fora whole brisket, at least not in a single step.
-This means we must seal half of the first opening at an angle first, and then the other.
-Sleeves of plastic large enough to accommodate a whole brisket are available–make sure they are appropriately temperature rated.
+There are heat rated bags wider enough to accommodate a whole brisket.
+Unfortunately, the brisket is still too long to fit into most chamber vacuum machines.
+Channel vacuums’ heating strips are not wide enough to seal a bag big enough to contain an entire brisket.
+We can, however, seal half of the first opening at an angle, and then the other.
 In the bottom right slide, you can see the open end of the bag draped over the edge of the vessel.
-This is what we call SANS VIDE, which is the equivalent of sous vide without the task of vacuum sealing.
+This is what we call SANS VIDE, the equivalent of sous vide without the task of vacuum sealing.

 Whether the bag is sealed at both ends or not, the brisket MUST be fully submerged during processing, for purposes of safety and uniformity.